 The Grand Chamber of the Court held that in this case, leaking information to a newspaper could be justified because the information concerned the pressure exerted by a senior politician on pending criminal cases.
 The Court also noted that the Public Prosecutor had given the impression that he had succumbed to political pressure.
 The Court considered that the public had a legitimate interest in being informed on these matters, which fell within the scope of political debate.
-The public interest in being informed on wrongdoing within the Prosecutor's Office outweighed the interest in maintaining public confidence in the Prosecutor General's Office.
+The public interest in maintaining public confidence in the Prosecutor General's Office.
 The Court also noted that the applicant had been given a very harsh sanction (dismissal) which had had negative repercussions on his career and would also discourage others from reporting any misconduct.
 Guja's dismissal therefore violated his right to freedom of expression.